 Do you have a kit?
 Use the resources on this page for more info.

 How will you be notified?
-Sign up to One Call Now for Tsunami notifications, and remember, during a locally generated Tsunami The Shaking Is The Warning.
+Sign up to Emergency Notifications, and remember, during a locally generated Tsunami The Shaking Is The Warning.
 Follow our social media accounts and other official sources for up to date information about other events, emergencies and preparedness tips.

 The Province of BC has also created PreparedBC, a one stop-shop for online preparedness information, including: